 Local Democrats focused on state and presidential races

-The local billboards refer to presidential candidate Kamala Harris, gubernatorial candidate Jennifer McCormick, US Senate candidate Valerie McCray, Indiana Attorney General candidate Destiny Wells, Congressional candidates Kiley Rudolph and Lori Camp and vice president candidate Tim Walz.
+The local billboards refer to presidential candidate Kamala Harris, gubernatorial candidate Jennifer McCormick, US Senate candidate Valerie McCray, Indiana Attorney General candidate Destiny Wells, Congressional candidates Kiley Adolph and Lori Camp and vice president candidate Tim Walz.
 News Now Warsaw photo by Dan Spalding.

 By Dan Spalding